A Food Hub Feasibility Study

 This project proposes to analyze the local supply, demand, and existing assets – with robust producer and consumer input – in order to inform the feasibility of a sustainable business model.
 Results of this project will be published in early 2019.

-Central Texas farmers, please take our quick survey!
-Your participation will be vital to assessing our local food supply.
+Central Texas produce buyers, please take our quick survey!
+Your participation will be vital to assessing our demand for local food.

 For more information, please contact project lead: